minettebrink/image-to-video/tutorial.md

 # Step-by-step Guide to Build a Image-to-Video Generator App

-This guide is how to deploy the model and how it was built.
+Here, you can find information about how to deploy the app and how it was built.

 ## Getting Started

 Follow the steps below to deploy an Image-to-Video converter to your Koyeb account.

-## Requirements
 To use this repository, you need:
 - A Koyeb account to build the Dockerfile and deploy to the platform.
 If you don't already have an account, you can sign up for free, link to [sign up](https://app.koyeb.com/auth/signup)
 - Access to CPU and GPU Instances on Koyeb.

-### Running the Application
+### Deploy the Application
 Remember to deploy the frontend first and then the backend.
 If you use the Deploy to Koyeb buttons, you can link your service to your forked repository to push changes.

 #### Frontend